 Of course, there are times that it can be difficult to suggest that someone “seek help”.
 It can sound as though you think their symptoms are in their heads, or that they’re weak.
 Nothing could be farther from the truth.
 It takes strength to do whatever one can to help oneself live more successfully with a chronic medical problem.

-Our approach: We use a multi-factorial strategic approach, helping our patients implement relaxation techniques, cognitive strategies (to help their thinking), and behavioral modifications (to help their self-care as well as live more efficiently).
-In addition, where necessary, we’ll include communication techniques, and other practical strategies designed to help our patients feel more in control of their lives, despite their chronic illness.
+Our approach: We use a strategic approach, helping our patients implement relaxation techniques, cognitive strategies (to help their thinking), and behavior modifications (to help their self-care as well as live more efficiently).
+In addition, when necessary, we’ll include communication techniques, and other practical strategies designed to help our patients feel more in control of their lives, despite their chronic illness.

 At this free appointment, we’ll discuss some of the issues people face when they’re living with a chronic illness, and discuss a plan for how we can help, using constructive, effective coping strategies.
 They’re under no obligation to continue to use our services.